-- bleeding and spotting between your periods can sometimes occur for the first few months but this usually stops once your body has adjusted to <Invented name>.
+Bleeding and spotting between your periods can sometimes occur for the first few months but this usually stops once your body has adjusted to [Invented name].
 If it continues, becomes heavy or starts again, contact your doctor.

-- absence of menstruations,

-- sore breasts,

-- increase in weight,

-- fluid retentions.
+- weight loss or gain - irritability.